TewodrosAdimas/TewodrosAdimas/README.md

 I'm an AI-focused engineer based in **Milan, Italy** — building intelligent systems that solve real-world problems, from biomedical imaging to language models for low-resource languages.

-🎓 MSc in Artificial Intelligence @ University of Milano-Bicocca 🏦 Digital Banking Junior IT Officer @ Bank of Abyssinia 🔬 Focused on Federated Learning for Medical Imaging (FedAvg, FedProx, personalized FL comparisons) 🧠 Interested in AI/ML Engineering, Computer Vision, and Medical AI applications 🏥 Building expertise in medical imaging, medical signal processing, and healthcare AI systems 🗣️ Developing NLP systems for Amharic and other low-resource languages 🌍 Goal: Apply AI to solve real-world problems in healthcare and underserved region
+- 🎓 MSc in Artificial Intelligence for Science and Technology @ University of Milano-Bicocca
+- 🏦 Former Digital Banking IT Officer @ Bank of Abyssinia
+- 🔬 Current focus: Federated Learning for Medical Imaging (FedAvg, FedProx & personalized FL)
+- 🌍 Mission: Advancing AI equity and access in the world
+- 🗣️ Build NLP tools for Amharic and other low-resource languages
+- 🚀 Open to AI/ML Engineer, Computer Vision, and Medical AI roles — let's connect!
+🌍 Goal: Apply AI to solve real-world problems in healthcare and underserved region

 ---